ep142/FoodMicrobionet/FoodMicrobionet_tablespecs.md

 6. **edges table** (edges, the source is a sample, the target a taxon, formerly edge table): data on sample - taxon edges, with abundances; linked to the study table by studyId, the sample table by sampleId, the taxon table by taxonId

 The structure of the database is illustrated in Figure 1.
+Phyloseq objects are connected to studies via studyId but not included in the main database.

 ![**Figure 1**.
 Structure and relationships in FoodMicrobionet.
 FoodMicrobionet tables are in dark blue.
 External tables connected through links are in turquoise.](images/image001.png)